The Measured Scoop

 Combining the ground meat and seasonings

 To ensure a juicy burger patty, handle the ground meats as little as possible and keep them cold.
-Don't remove the meat from the fridge until right before you're going to use it, and return it to the fridge at any point when you're not directly using it.
+Don't remove the meat from the fridge until right before you're going to use it, and return it to the refrigerator at any point when you're not directly using it.
 This keeps the fat in the ground beef and pork cold, so it doesn't melt away too quickly when you cook the patty.
-The technique:
+Here's what to do:

 • In a large bowl, carefully pinch and break pieces of both beef and pork into the bowl.
 Then, sprinkle the ranch powder over all the meat.
 Next, scatter the cheese and pour the barbeque sauce all over.
 (Instead of dumping all the ingredients in one spot before combining.)